ketan0/machinetranslation/README.md

 # Statistical Machine Translation

+NOTE: This code is from a high school computer science project in 2016--not reflective of my current coding style standards.

-Bayesian machine translation project I created as a high school CS project in 2016.
+Bayesian machine translation project .
 Refer to [smtinfosheet](smtinfosheet.pdf) for the info on how this project functions.
 Model was trained on a Europarl corpus containing side-by-side transcripts of UN proceedings in German and English.

 ## Requirements: